What is Acceptance Testing?

 Are there any overlapping components that hinder you from scrolling?
 Do all CSS styles render appropriately, or do they make it difficult for users to navigate the app?

-Make the feedback clear:
+Make the Feedback Clear

 Various templates are available to enable you to create a UAT feedback form.
 The top 20 for this year are listed below.